-4. Our system emulates how would you as a human interact with the page by interacting only with visible elements (with some exceptions) on the screen or page.
+4. Our system emulates the same behavior on the page that you as a human display by interacting only with visible elements (with some exceptions) on the screen or page.

-The test creation is completely autonomous coming from anonymized metadata about how your users are using your applications in production as well as from AI-enabled rules-based engine to cover most important functionality for your app.
+The test creation is completely autonomous and comes from anonymized metadata about how your users are using your applications in production as well as from AI-enabled rules-based engine to cover most important functionality for your app.

 We also provide you with a browser plugin to automatically capture tests your manual test team is executing today.